sunraymoonbeam/carroGPT/README.md

 **Corrective RAG** provides much more accuracy and control but at higher operational cost.
 This approach is ideal for high-stakes environments like medical systems where hallucination control is critical.

 For Carro's general customer support bot, ReAct's simplicity makes it attractive.
+Easy to implement and maintain, it can handle most queries effectively.

 However, for sensitive policy questions or warranty claims, adding one or two validation nodes (similar to CRAG's approach) would help prevent hallucinations in critical areas.
-But as we can see, it's corrective mechanisms can sometimes degrade accuracy.
+But as we can see, its corrective mechanisms can sometimes degrade accuracy.
 When the retrieval step is not accurate, it can lead to irrelevant web searches and generic responses, which is not ideal for customer service.
 Sources need to be carefully selected and the retrieval step needs to be designed to ensure that the right documents are retrieved for the right queries.

 ## Challenges

 ### Current Challenges

 **PDF Processing**: Balancing chunk granularity with semantic coherence remains one of our biggest challenges.
-Chunking PDFs into meaningful pieces is way harder than it sounds,sometimes you end up splitting up content that should stay together, or you get chunks that are too broad or too narrow.
+Chunking PDFs into meaningful pieces is way harder than it sounds; sometimes you end up splitting up content that should stay together, or you get chunks that are too broad or too narrow.

 **Retrieval Reliability**: Semantic search can be unreliable when user queries don't match well with the embedded content.
 Sometimes the information exists but can't be effectively modeled in the vector space, or user queries are too nuanced for semantic matching.
 Pure semantic retrieval often falls short, which is why hybrid approaches (mixing keyword and semantic search) tend to work better in practice.

-From what we've observed, the most unstable part of RAG is the retrieval step, modern LLMs are usually great at generating answers if you give them the right context, but getting that context reliably is the real challenge.
+From what we've observed, the most unstable part of RAG is the retrieval step.
+Modern LLMs are usually great at generating answers if you give them the right context, but getting that context reliably is the real challenge.
 That's also why we experimented with Corrective RAG, to add more quality control and fallback logic.

 ## Future Work